Sixteen more Victorians die of virus

 After sending in public hospital nurses to Glenlyn Aged Care in Fitzroy, Florence Aged Care in Altona North and Kalyna Aged Care in Delahey, the premier on Saturday said the government was ready to take over more sites if needed.

-“I can’t rule out that we will add to that list,” he told reporters in Melbourne.
+“I can’t rule out that we will add to that list,” he said in Melbourne.

 “If we are asked to step in then that is exactly what we do.